talnoznisky/merkle-presentation/slides/slide3.md

 - *Design* a mobile-first experience

-- *Configure* the application maintainability and fast iteration
+- *Develop* the application for quick iteration

 - *Deploy* the whole stack with access for internal users